martindevans/WebDesktop/readme.md

 Pages are served from an in application local webserver.
 Add new view templates to Nancy/views, the views folder is served at /views so you can access everything in here with the appropriate URL.

-## Everything is invisible!
+## I Can't Click On My Web Page!

-By default all of your web page will be _**completely invisible**_.
-To change this you need to POST or PUT regions to the server, regions are the area of the form which are visible/clickable.
+By default the entire page is set to be *transparent* to mouse clicks - all mouse clicks pass straight through the form and you can interact with your desktop and normal.
+To change this you need to POST or PUT regions to the server, regions are the area of the form which are clickable.

 POST regions to:

  > /screens/regions/{clientid}

- in the form (e.g. JSON, but you could probably use XML too):
+ in the form (using JSON here, in theory you could use XML too):

-     { X: 0, Y: 0, Width: 0, Height: 0 }
+     { X: 0, Y: 0, Width: 100, Height: 100 }

+This will add a 100x100 pixel region in the top left of the screen as a clickable region.

- PUT to the same address, but send an array of regions instead:
+ PUT to the same address with an array of regions:

      {
          Regions: [
-             { X: 0, Y: 0, Width: 0, Height: 0 }
+             { X: 0, Y: 0, Width: 100, Height: 100 },
+             { X: 100, Y: 100, Width: 100, Height: 100 }
          ]
      }

-Now the areas inside a region should be visible and clickable!
+This will remove all previous clickable regions (because it's a PUT) and make 2 areas of the screen clickable.